Henry Nxumalo: Career

 He became frustrated upon his return to South Africa.
 There were few opportunities for black journalists due to the restrictions of apartheid.
 Most black-focused publications were controlled by white business interests and none of them offered scope for the kind of investigative exposés that Nxumalo had in mind.

 In 1951, the publisher Jim Bailey established the legendary Drum magazine with Anthony Sampson as editor, and asked Henry Nxumalo to become the assistant editor.
 Nxumalo by this time specialised in investigative journalism.

 He obtained employment on the potato farms so as to expose the squalid conditions (almost slave-like) experienced by Black labourers.
 Worried about the lawlessness in Johannesburg "the square mile of sin", he agitated for clean-up and appealed for support from the police.

-On another assignment he managed to get himself arrested and was sent to Johannesburg central prison.
+On another assignment he managed to get himself arrested and sent to Johannesburg central prison.
 His resulting article, describing the ward conditions and the degrading naked search, was an international scoop.
 He later got work on a farm where an African labourer was beaten to death with a section of hose-pipe.
 His investigation into whether the church "supported" apartheid showed the difference between prejudice and the gospel of "brotherly love".

 In 1957, Nxumalo was investigating an abortion racket when he was murdered by unknown assailants.